 The infill Southern California industrial real estate sector has continued to exhibit strong fundamentals.
-These high-barrier infill markets are characterized by a relative scarcity of available product, generally operating at or above approximately 98% occupancy, coupled with the limited ability to introduce new supply due to high land and redevelopment costs and a dearth of developable land in markets experiencing a net reduction in supply as over time more industrial property is converted to non-industrial uses than can be delivered.
-Consequently, available industrial supply has continued to decrease in many of our target infill submarkets and construction deliveries have fallen short of demand.
+These high-barrier infill markets are characterized by a relative scarcity of highly functional product, generally operating at or above approximately 98% occupancy, coupled with the limited ability to introduce new supply due to high land and redevelopment costs and a dearth of developable land in markets experiencing a net reduction in supply as over time more industrial property is converted to non-industrial uses than can be delivered.
 Meanwhile, underlying tenant demand within our infill target markets continues to demonstrate growth, illustrated or driven by strong re-leasing spreads and renewal activity, a dynamic regional economy, growth in ecommerce transaction and delivery volumes, as well as further compression of delivery time-frames to consumers and to businesses, increasing the significance of last-mile facilities for timely fulfillment.
+That said, economic uncertainties as a result of inflation and increasing interest rates along with fluctuations of west coast port activity and port labor negotiations could impact future demand, rental rates and vacancy within our infill Southern California market.

 Tenant demand remains strong within our portfolio, which is strategically located within prime infill Southern California industrial markets.
-The quality and intensity of tenant demand through the third quarter of 2022 is demonstrated through the Company's strong leasing spreads and volume, achieving rental rates and related terms from new and renewing tenants that have generally exceeded those from prior periods (see "-Leasing Activity and Rental Rates" below).
-This tenant demand has been driven by a wide range of sectors, from consumer products, healthcare and medical products to aerospace, food, construction, and logistics, as well as by an emerging electric vehicle industry, among other sectors.
-In the last several quarters, we have observed a notable increase in ecommerce-oriented tenants securing space within our portfolio, in part driven by the impacts of the COVID-19 pandemic, which has accelerated the growth in the range and volume of goods and customers transacting through ecommerce.
-In addition, ecommerce-related delivery demand associated with last-mile distribution is driving discernible shifts in inventory-handling strategies among retailers and distributors, which we believe is driving incremental demand for our infill property locations.
+The quality and intensity of tenant demand through the first quarter of 2023 is demonstrated through the Company's strong leasing spreads and volume, achieving rental rates and related terms from new and renewing tenants that have generally exceeded those from historical years (see "-Leasing Activity and Rental Rates" below).
+This tenant demand has been driven by a wide range of sectors, from consumer products, healthcare and medical products to aerospace, food, construction and logistics, as well as by an emerging electric vehicle industry, among other sectors.
+We continue to observe a notable volume of goods and customers transacting through ecommerce.
+In addition, ecommerce-related delivery demand associated with last-mile distribution and local omnichannel retail fulfillment are driving discernible shifts in inventory-handling strategies among retailers and distributions, which we believe is driving incremental demand for our infill property locations.
 Our portfolio, which we believe represents prime locations with superior functionality within the largest last-mile logistics distribution market in the nation, is well-positioned to continue to serve our existing diverse tenant base and attract incremental ecommerce-oriented and traditional distribution demand.

-We believe our portfolio's leasing performance during the third quarter of 2022 has generally outpaced that of the infill markets within which we operate, although, as discussed in more detail below, our target infill markets continue to operate at or near historically high levels of occupancy.
+We believe our portfolio's leasing performance during the first quarter of 2023 has generally outpaced that of the infill markets within which we operate, although, as discussed in more detail below, our target infill markets continue to operate at or near historically high levels of occupancy.
 We believe this performance has been driven by our highly entrepreneurial business model focused on acquiring and improving industrial property in superior locations so that our portfolio reflects a higher level of quality and functionality, on average, as compared to typical available product within the markets within which we operate.
 We also believe the quality and entrepreneurial approach demonstrated by our team of real estate professionals actively managing our properties and our tenants enables the potential to outcompete within our markets that we believe are generally otherwise owned by more passive, less-focused real estate owners.